NicholasSynovic/nicholassynovic.github.io/content/summaries/ori-introduction-to-the-responsible-conduct-of-research.md

 objectives.
 As an example (not mentioned in this book; purely my own thought probably taken from someone else) is a pro-life reseacher working on abortificants.

+### Chapter 6: Data Management Practices

+Research is not possible without data.
+Because of this, there are responsibilities that researchers have to the proper ownership, collection, storage, and sharing of data.

+Data can be owned by one or many sources.
+This includes the funders of the research, the institution where the research was conducted, and the original source of the data.
+Typically, government funded research allows the data to be shared for the public good, privately funded research retain the right to disseminate the data, and philinthropic funding sources retain or give away their data ownership rights depending on their motive.

+Data must be collected responsibly.
+This means that data collection method is appropriate and reliable.
+If the method is garbage, the result will be garbage (garbage in, garbage out).
+The data collected must be detailed enough to support the results.
+It must also be authorized for collection, and when recorded, proper metadata must be captured to include the date, time, source, and other important facts about the source of the data.

+After collecting the data, data must be stored properly so as to prevent the theivery or loss of data.
+This includes securing lab notebooks and regularly backing up data files.
+Additionally, any data that includes personal identifying information or is otherwise confidential, must go through a process of anonymizing the data so as to respect the source's privacy.
+Furthermore, some data may be subject to a period of retention and if not, data should otherwise be retained indefinetly.

+In the case of sharing data with other researchers or the general public, data must be fully validated, not be preliminary data, and can be confidential until publication.

+Finally, future considerations about the data must be taken into account.
+For example, the generated data of an experiment can be larger than the amount of usable computer storage.
+Furthermore, there is now a concern that released data can contribute to the terrorism or foreign entities that wish to do harm to the American public.
+Ethical concerns about the release of such data must be taken into consideration prior to releasing said data.

+### Chapter 7: Mentor and Trainee Responsibilities

 ______________________________________________________________________